mathdio/car-shop-api-project/README.md

 ```
 MONGO_DB_URL=mongodb://localhost:27017/CarShop
 ```
-### 📦 Creating and starting the application's containers:
+### 📦 Creating and starting the application's containers
 Two Docker containers must be created in the process.
 The container with MongoDB service must be named as `car_shop_db` and the container with back-end service must be named as `car_shop`.
 In project root, run:
 ```